BobLiterman/PhyloSignal_MS/README.md

 **Note:** This represents the terminal output of a traditional SISRS run.

-## 8) Annotating SISRS orthologs via reference genome mapping
+## 8) Filtering SISRS orthologs via reference genome mapping

-Because SISRS-derived orthologs are generated via *de novo* genome assembly, the assembled contigs lack any annotation information.
-By having one species per focal dataset with a well-assembled and well-annotated reference genome, we were able to filter and annotate the SISRS orthologs, facilitating annotation-specific analyses.
+Because SISRS-derived orthologs are generated via *de novo* genome assembly, the assembled contigs lack any annotation or locus information.
+By having one species per focal dataset with a well-assembled and well-annotated reference genome, we were able to further filter the SISRS orthologs based on their ability to uniquely map to the reference genome.

 We downloaded canonical chromosomes (e.g. no unlinked or alternative scaffolds) + MT scaffolds from the Ensembl Build 92 versions of the *Homo sapiens*, *Mus musculus*, and *Bos taurus* genomes and their associated annotation files.